feng-li/movingknots/README.md

 The package could be installed as a standard R library by following the steps, provided that `flutils` and `devtools` are installed.
-Assume the package folder is now cloned into folder `code/movingknots`.
+Assume the package folder is now cloned into folder `code/movingknots` in your computer.
 Now within R

     project.flatten <- flutils::package.flatten("code/movingknots")
     devtools::document(project.flatten)